GMPavanLab/dynsight/docs/source/sample_entropy.rst

 Sample Entropy computation
 ==========================

-Here we show how to compute the Sample Entropy (SampEn) of a dataset of time-series, comparing the SampEn of the entire edataset with the one of the clusters identified by Onion Clustering.
+Here we show how to compute the Sample Entropy (SampEn) of a dataset of time-series, comparing the SampEn of the entire dataset with the one of the clusters identified by Onion Clustering.

 To start, let's import the packages we will need and create a folder in the cwd to save the results in.